-Unlike the books, Platform 9 & 3/4s sticks out like a sore thumb!
+Unlike the in books, Platform 9 & 3/4s sticks out like a sore thumb!
 That is, if the big queue of Potterheads doesn’t already catch your eye.
-They moved it down from literally in-between platforms 9 and 10 because it got in people’s way, so it’s actually right downstairs from them, next to the gift shop.
+They moved from in-between platforms 9 and 10 because it got in people’s way.
+Now it’s downstairs, next to the gift shop.

 They set up a trolly so you can pose like you’re heading to Hogwarts too!

 Diagon Alley and Knockturn Alley look different in the movies than the real areas in London they were based off.
 J.K Rowling used to stroll around London on her lunch break when she was working in Amnesty to look for inspiration while building the Wizarding World.

 The real Diagon Alley is in Cecil Court.
 It’s not the bright vibrant alley from the movies but is full of wonderfully weird book shops and witchy-stores which inspired the area the Golden Trio shop for their wizarding school supplies.

 Knockturn Alley is in Goodwin’s Court, which isn’t far away at all.
 The dark round windows and tight space are quite akin to what we see in the film.
 One person even propped Hedwig in their window!
 It definitely has a creepy feel to it, but opens right out onto a sweet shop we can only assume inspired Honeydukes!

 Be respectful as people actually live in Goodwin’s Court.